Spring-Summer 2023

 Credits 48 hours (16 weeks)

-This course serves as an introduction to the foundations of mathematical logic.
-It covers fundamental concepts with emphasis on elementary set theory, formal languages and grammars, truth tables, natural deduction, proof normalization, first-order semantics, soundness and completeness for classical propositional and predicate logic, compactness and Löwenheim-Skolem, quantifier elimination, prenex normal forms, Herbrand’s theorem, the theory of recursive functions, Peano arithmetic, and an overview of Gödel’s incompleteness results.
+This course is a self-contained introduction to mathematical logic suitable for graduate students.
+The main focus of this course is the major metamathematical results concerning classical first-order logic with identity.
+Students will be introduced to topics such as elementary set theory, formal languages and grammars, truth tables, natural deduction, proof normalization, first-order semantics, soundness and completeness for classical propositional and predicate logic, compactness, downward and upward Löwenheim-Skolem, quantifier elimination, prenex normal forms, Herbrand’s theorem, the theory of recursive functions, Peano arithmetic, and, whenever time permits, an overview of Gödel’s incompleteness results.

-Additional readings will not be necessary, but if you are looking for an alternative presentation of the material you can check the textbook:
+Additional readings will not be necessary, but if you are looking for an alternative presentation of the material I recommend:

 Van Dalen, Dirk.
 Logic and Structure